 –Meg Uchino, WIL Fellow 2017-2018

 Are you ready to fast-track your leadership growth and career?
 Become a WIL Fellow and start your transformative learning experience with us this Fall.
 Applications are now being accepted for the 2020-2021 WIL Cohort.

-WIL (the Women’s International Leadership program) is a program offered to current Residents at International House NY that provides a forum for aspiring women leaders to share challenges, successes and strategies for leading in ever-changing workplaces.
+WIL (Women’s International Leadership) is a program offered to current Residents at International House NY that provides a forum for aspiring women leaders to share challenges, successes and strategies for leading in ever-changing workplaces.
 It is a unique opportunity to delve into this topic with women from diverse backgrounds and fields of study.
 Together, you will:

 - Explore your leader identity.
 Take stock of your strengths and weaknesses, values and behaviors, and the ways in which you influence others.

 - Build professional skills.
 Gain new skills in salary negotiation, craft your digital identity, develop strategies for resilience, and more.